igcse physics online course

 Completing this course will help you/your child:

 Who is the course for?

-Any students with a background in KS3 physics, a passion for learning about science and wanting to take their Physics iGCSE in summer 2022.
+Any students with a background in KS3 physics, a passion for learning about science and wanting to take their Physics IGCSE in summer 2025.

 The first part of the course covers energy transfers, the production of energy, energy stores and energy calculations.
 We have 6 lessons and 1 test as the 7th lesson.

 - 6 lessons + 1 test.